dupontcyborg/compress-utils/README.md

 ## Usage

 This project aims to bring a unified interface across all algorithms & all languages (within reason).
-To make this possible across all targeted languages, the `compression-utils` API is made available in two flavors:
+To make this possible across all targeted languages, the `compress-utils` API is made available in two flavors:

 - Object-Oriented (OOP)
 - Functional